Home » BUKIT CINTA BALI – The incredible Mount Agung sunrise viewpoint in Bali!

 Just to clarify the title a bit more; you won’t see the sun at this viewpoint literally rising.
-This spot is best visited with sunrise because then you’ll have the best chance of seeing the Mount Agung volcano in clear sight.
+Bukit Cinta is best visited with sunrise because then you’ll have the biggest chance of seeing the Mount Agung volcano in clear sight.
 Later in the morning and during the day, the Mount Agung volcano is most of the time covered in clouds.
-We’ve been to Bukit Cinta a few times during our 6 months stay in Bali.
-With sunrise, during midday and with sunset, but we can conclude that sunrise is without a doubt the best time to visit Bukit Cinta.
+We’ve been to Bukit Cinta a few times during our 9 months living in Bali.
+With sunrise, during midday and with sunset, but we can conclude that sunrise is without a doubt the best time to visit Bukit Cinta Bali!

-Once you arrive, you will see a vast stretch of rice fields and the impressive Mount Agung over the horizon.
+Once you arrive at the viewpoint, you will see a vast stretch of rice fields and the impressive Mount Agung on the horizon.
 This is the perfect viewpoint to get an impressive photo of a typical Balinese landscape with Mount Agung in the backdrop.

 See below an example of a picture we took when we visited Bukit Cinta during midday.
 Where is Mount Agung?
 Covered in clouds…

 What to prepare for Bukit Cinta

-When you make the drive up to Bukit Cinta with a scooter, be prepared that it can get (very!) cold.
+When you make the drive up to Bukit Cinta with a motorbike, be prepared that it can get (very!) cold in the early morning.
 Wear long pants and put on a warm jacket, you will thank us later.
 The climate can change a lot in the east of Bali in the mountains.
-Also make sure you have enough gas in your scooter, there is no gas station open that early.
+Also make sure you have enough gas in your scooter, there is no gas station open in the early morning.

-There is no entrance fee (yay!) and if you are lucky you will have the spot all for yourself.
-Of course bring your photo gear and make sure you leave your accommodation on time so you won’t have to hurry or miss the best light!
+There is no entrance fee for Bukit Cinta (yay!) and if you are lucky you will have the spot all for yourself.
+Of course bring your photo camera and drone, if you have one.